 The best garage doors are the ones that don't stand out.
-A well-designed house has architectural features that are in harmony: sizes are consistent and shapes are repeated in windows and doors.
+A well-designed house has architectural features that are in harmony: sizes and shapes are consistent and repeated in windows and doors.
 When viewing the front exterior, the garage door should blend with the rest of the house; your gaze shouldn't be interrupted by any inconsistent elements on the garage or anywhere else, for that matter.
 If you live in a sleek, midcentury modern house in which simplicity and clean, horizontal lines are emphasized, don't stick rustic Tuscan-style doors on the garage.

 If your garage door is due for a remodel or upgrade, there are several ways to improve its appearance: replacing the door, painting it, or completely remodeling the garage itself.